Salivary Glands Definition

 Salivary Glands Function

-Salivary glands come in three flavors, if you will: the parotid, sublingual, and submandibular glands.
+Salivary glands come in three types: the parotid, sublingual, and submandibular glands.
 Each is aptly named after the area in the oral cavity in which it is located.
 Let’s begin this discussion with the parotid gland.

 Lastly, sublingual glands are located under the tongue.
 They are the smallest and most dispersed salivary gland.
-Its secretion is mostly mucus, and exits directly through the Rivinus excretory ducts.
-Only a minimal (~5%) amount of saliva in the oral cavity comes from these.
+They secrete mostly mucus, which exits directly through the Rivinus ducts.
+Only a minimal (~5%) amount of saliva in the oral cavity comes from these salivary glands.

 Salivary Glands Innervation